neondatabase/website/content/docs/guides/read-replica-guide.md

 <TabItem>

-To create a read replica using the Neon CLI, use the [branches](/docs/reference/cli-branches) command, specifying the `add-compute` and `-type read_only` options.
+To create a read replica using the Neon CLI, use the [branches](/docs/reference/cli-branches) command, specifying the `add-compute` subcommand with `--type read_only`.
 If you have more than one Neon project, also include the `--project-id` option.

 ```bash